Paint Cost Estimator

 Each house has a different type and quantity of moldings.
 To simplify the estimating process we include 2 options – paint floor moldings only, or no molding painting at all.
 If you have moldings on walls or on ceilings, you can price those at $0.65 / linear foot.

-Most painters price their work per square foot, or entire house (horizontal square footage).
+Most professional painters charge for their work either per square foot, or for the entire house (horizontal square footage).
 However, if you are looking to paint only a small area (one or two rooms), your cost per square foot will go up, as the area goes down.
-As with most other home improvement projects, economy of scale determines the cost of your job.

 When you get price estimates from different painting pros, its usually safe to go for a middle of the road estimate.
 You will most likely get the best value: good job quality for a reasonable price.